-- (4) The child may only leave the relevant premises if the child - (a) is given into the care of - (i) a parent of the child; or - (ii) an authorised nominee named in the child's enrolment record; or

-(iii) a person authorised by a parent or authorised nominee named in the child's enrolment record to collect the child from the premises; or (b) leaves the premises in accordance with the written authorisation of the child's parent or authorised nominee named in the child's enrolment record; or (c) is taken on an excursion in accordance with the national regulations; or (d) is given into the care of a person or taken outsid premises - (i) because the child requires medical, hospital or ambulance care or treatment; or (ii) because of another emergency.
-In this section author ised nor ninee has the meaning given in section 170(5); - t include a parent who is prohibited by a court order ontact with the child.
+- (4) The child may only leave the relevant premises if the child - (a) is given into the care of - (i) a parent of the child; or - (ii) an authorised nominee named in the child's enrolment record; or - (iii) a person authorised by a parent or authorised nominee named in the child's enrolment record to collect the child from the premises; or - (b) leaves the premises in accordance with the written authorisation of the child's parent or authorised nominee named in the child's enrolment record; or - (c) is taken on an excursion in accordance with the national regulations; or - (d) is given into the care of a person or taken outside the premises - (i) because the child requires medical, hospital or ambulance care or treatment; or - (ii) because of another emergency. - (5) In this section -

+authorised nominee has the meaning given in section 170(5);

+parent does not include a parent who is prohibited by a court order from having contact with the child.